TraverseData/traverse-email-documentation/README.md

 Hashes
 ------

-All of our partners require email addresses to be white-space trimmed and converted to lowercase before hashing.
+Email addresses must be white-space trimmed and converted to lowercase before hashing.

-Some partners expect an MD5, but others expect SHA-1.
-In order to support both, please provide:
+Some partners expect an MD5, but others expect SHA-1, so please provide both:

 | Parameter    | Description |
 | ------------ |------------ |